 Myth: Home Equity Loans Have A Big Impact On Credit Score

-Credit scores are calculated using various factors.
-One of the things that can impact your credit score is applying for too many loans in a short time.
-That’s because when you apply for a loan, the lender will run a hard credit check which dings your score lightly.
-If you’re applying for several loans in a short time, then those dings will add up.
+Credit scores are calculated using various factors, and one of the things that can impact your credit score is applying for too many loans in a short time.
+When you apply for a loan, the lender will perform a hard credit check, which can slightly affect your score.
+If you’re applying for multiple loans in a short period, the cumulative effect of these checks can add up and cause a small dip in your credit.
+However, it’s important to note that this effect is usually temporary and can be mitigated by responsible financial management.
+Mortgage lenders will typically evaluate your credit score as part of their process when considering your loan application, especially for home equity loans or mortgage refinance options.

 Myth: Home Equity Loans Are Not Available to Seasoned Homeowners